This post is a self-guided tour of places in Greenwich Village that are significant in Bob Dylan's career.

 He Café Wha? on his first night in town.
 He did a short set of Woodie Guthrie songs.

-Check out our post about Cafe Wha? for an in-depth history about the other famous musicians and comedians who performed here.
+Check out our post about Cafe Wha? for an in-depth history of the other famous musicians and comedians who performed here.

 This location was once The Commons, a cafe that held poetry readings, and folk music and jazz performances.

 Today it is a mediocre but popular restaurant, Panchito's.